Mangopay/api-docs/page/14_marketplace.md

 }
 ```

-[alert type="info"]You can add a tag to make comparisons with your data like : « Buyer – internalID: 12345678 »[/alert]
+[alert type="info"]You can add a tag to make comparisons with your data like: "Buyer – internalID: 12345678"[/alert]

 ## Update a User profile
 A user can update its profile information.
 Technically, the backend method is a PUT request on the User ID.
 Regarding the KYC rules, users might have to upload some proof of identity.